Rigidity/RigidML/README.md

 `app.patch(url, handler)` Handles raw patch requests.
 `app.delete(url, handler)` Handles raw delete requests.

+## API Utility
+`util.request` The raw request object.
+`util.response` The raw response object.
+`util.data` The JSON data parsed from the body.
+`util.cookies` An assignable object of the browser's cookies.
+`util.cookie(key, val, options)` Assigns a cookie to the response.
+`util.error(message)` Sends a 400 status code and an error response.

 ## Literals
 `array` Each item in the list is executed individually.
 `string` Treated as plain HTML and is appended to the target element.